Haris Radetinac

-Haris Radetinac (born 28 October 1985) is a Bosnian-born Swedish professional footballer who plays as a midfielder for Allsvenskan club Djurgårdens IF.
+Haris Radetinac (born 28 October 1985) is a Serbian professional footballer who plays as a midfielder for Swedish fourth-tier club Åtvidaberg.

+Ahead of the 2025 season Radetinac returned to Åtvidabergs FF accepting a role as a playing assistant manager.

 Career

 Radetinac was born in Serbia but moved to Linköping, Sweden as an 18-year-old.
 There he joined local side Linköpings FF and eventually started playing with their first team in the fourth and fifth tier of Swedish football.
 In 2007, he was picked up by nearby Superettan team Åtvidabergs FF where he became an immediate starter and only missed five league games during his five years with the club.
 In 2009 Åtvidaberg was promoted to Allsvenskan for the first time since 1982, but was immediately relegated again the following year.
 Even though the club won promotion again in the 2011 Superettan he still made the move to another Allsvenskan side, Mjällby AIF, at the end of that year.

-During the summer of 2013 he was offered a contract by Stockholm based club AIK but instead chose to sign a 3.5 year deal with their archrivals Djurgårdens IF.
+During the summer of 2013 he was offered a contract by Stockholm based club AIK but instead chose to sign a 3.5-year deal with their archrivals Djurgårdens IF.
 In the beginning he struggled for his new club, but after the new manager Per Olsson arrived Radetinac regained his form and was considered one of the best players in the league when he suffered an ACL injury which made him miss the second half of the 2015 Allsvenskan season.
-On 10 May 2018 he played as Djurgården beat Malmö FF 3-0 in the Swedish Cup Final.
+On 10 May 2018 he played as Djurgården beat Malmö FF 3–0 in the 2018 Svenska Cupen final.
+On 14 December 2024 he announced that it would be his last season, and after 303 competition games, the upcoming game against Legia Warzawa in UECL on 19 December will be his last.